canvasxyz/canvas/packages/modeldb/README.md

 ## Testing

-ModelDB has a test suite that that uses Ava as its test runner and Puppeteer for browser testing.
-The SQLite + Wasm implementations make use of Web APIs and are tested in the browser.
+ModelDB has a test suite that uses Ava as its test runner and Puppeteer for browser testing.

+The SQLite + Wasm implementations use Web APIs and are tested in the browser.

 The IndexedDB implementation is tested in NodeJS using a mock IndexedDB implementation.

 ```sh
 npm run test --workspace=@canvas-js/modeldb